feldera/feldera/docs/tutorials/rest_api/index.md

 > Observe in the above format that it is possible to connect multiple
 > connectors to the same table or view.

-It will return `HTTP/1.1 201 Created` when successfully created.
+It will return `HTTP/1.1 201 Created` quickly, indicating success.
 We can retrieve the pipeline using:

 ```